burnison/simple-configuration/README.md

 *   `coalesced` - Swaps a *present*, `null` property with a default value.

+*   `tested` - Force the property to apply its transformation pipeline to the current source values.
+This will trigger validation exceptions and set-up caching.

 *   `frozen` - Snapshots the current property value and continually replays it.

 *   `cached` - Snapshots the current property value and continually replays it